adlnet-archive/LR-Wordpress-Plugin/README.md

 0. Install and activate the LR Wordpress plugin via the admin panel in Wordpress
 0. Install and activate [Widgetize Pages Light](http://wordpress.org/extend/plugins/widgetize-pages-light/) via the admin panel in Wordpress
   * Widgetize Pages Light allows you to create a "sidebar" that is displayed in the main content area of a page
-  * You may follow [Widgetize instructions](http://otwthemes.com/online-documentation-widgetize-pages-light/) whenever this documents asks you to create a sidebar
+  * You may follow [Widgetize's instructions](http://otwthemes.com/online-documentation-widgetize-pages-light/) whenever this document asks you to create a sidebar

 ### Displaying the Results
 0. Follow instructions above to create a new sidebar.
 Name it `Results Sidebar`